JSorngard/lambert_w/README.md

-This method does not allocate, recurse, or iterate, and its space and time complexities are the same as the square root and natural logarithm functions on your platform.
+This method does not allocate, recurse, or iterate, and its space and time complexities are the same as the square root and natural logarithm functions.
 It works by dividing the function's domain into subdomains.
 On each one, it uses a simple transformation of the input inserted into a rational function to approximate the true value.